 She has been a motorcycle rider on the streets of Kigali for four years now.
 It’s the evening rush hour in the Rwandan capital.
 Cars are inching their way through the city center and clogging up the intersections.
 The small African country is growing rapidly.
 Construction sites have sprung up everywhere, slowing down the traffic even more.
 But Claudine just zigzags her way between rows of backed-up cars.
 Over and over, Claudine brings the motorcycle to abrupt stops.
 Drivers are changing lanes unexpectedly or suddenly slamming their brakes; riding a motorcycle is not exactly hazard-free; accidents occur daily.
-Motorcycle taxis are the main mode of transportation in Rwanda’s capital, Kigali – Claudine Nyanamajambere is the only woman amidst her male colleagues to operate as a motorcycle-taxi “driver” / rider.
+Motorcycle taxis are the main mode of transportation in Rwanda’s capital, Kigali where Claudine Nyanamajambere lives is Rwanda’s only woman motorcycle taxi driver amidst her male colleagues.

 Motorcycle taxis are simply the fastest way to get around in this sprawling city.
 There are more than 5,000 motorcycle-taxis moving through Kigali.
 No matter where you are, you’ll always find a moto in no time whatsoever.
 Claudine shares that it was not a conscious choice.
 “I spent a long time looking for a job, but I couldn’t find one.
 I had already been a bicycle taxi driver in my home village.
 So I got a motorcycle license, and that’s what motivated me to become a moto driver.”